Why does the Netherlands love orange? The full explainer

 The Orange Free State flag of the Dutch in South Africa.
 Image: David Benbennick/Wikimedia Commons/Public domain

-Fast forward past the Boer Wars, and the Orange Republic became the Orange Free State province under the Union of South Africa in 1910.
+Fast forward past the Boer Wars, and the Orange Republic became the Orange Free State under the Union of South Africa in 1910.

+Between 1928 and 1994, the Union of South Africa, which later became the Republic of South Africa, had the flag depicted below.
 You’ll notice the orange, white, and blue stripes of the old Dutch flag, as well as the Orange Free State’s flag in the middle.

 photo-of-south-africa-flag-1900